RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 then be transformed into days since the start of your data (so the x-axis would run from 1 through 365 or 366 days depending on the year you chose).

-### Extra credit
+## Extra credit
 * Create an x-axis that uses calendar dates (in stead of days since the first date in the data set.
 * Loading the data from file (you will need XMLHTTPRequest).
 * Nice graphical presentation will be credited.

-### Checks before submitting
+## Checks before submitting

+* Did you create a folder Javascript in your repo?
-* Does your submission contain a PDF with the answers to the questions in Section "Questions" and the complete implementation of the temperature graph?
+* Warming-up: does your submission contain a PDF with the answers to the questions in Section "Questions" and implementation of the warming-up exercises?
+* Javascript line graph: does your submission contain complete implementation of the temperature graph?

 [guidlines]: guidlines.pdf